johnkyony/api-guide/source/create_trade.rst

 `API docs <https://api.tradesafe.co.za/#contract-post>`_.

 .. warning::
-You are resposible for providing the correct information.
+You are responsible for providing the correct information.

 PHP Example
 -----------